 Advantages of TT Earthing:

--Simplicity is key (very few calculations when installing)
+-Simplicity (very few calculations when installing)

 -Extension that does not necessitate the calculation of lengths